ewgdg/ewgdg.github.io/src/pages/blog/2019-10-22-how-to-pronounce-my-name.md

 ![](/img/how-to-pronounce-my-name-image0.png)

-In this model, a sender broadcast a message, the name, to the receiver, and the receiver then decipher the message and respond to it by paying attention to the sender.
+In this model, a sender broadcasts a message, the name, to the receiver, and the receiver then deciphers the message and responds to it by paying attention to the sender.
 The key is for both the sender and the receiver to have an agreement on the message.
 Pronouncing the exact sound is hard but recognizing the similar sound is relatively easy.
 As a result, all of those English version pronunciation like she-yen/see-yen/shen can be captured and recognized correctly by me as a receiver.
 The problem is solved.

 TD;DR: all of the above is BS, just call me whatever you like.
 As long as I can recognize it, I wouldn't mind it.